AshwiniSaran/Postcard_Creator/README.md

                   SMTP_PASSWORD = ""

-(2) Open the command prompt and navigate to the application file folder
+- Open the command prompt and navigate to the application file folder
-        - >In windows run as >python app.py
+    - In windows run as >python app.py
-        - >In Linux change the script as executable using chmod+x and then run as python app.py
+    - In Linux change the script as executable using chmod+x and then run as python app.py

-(3) Open http://localhost:5000 in the browser so that the application is available.
+- Open http://localhost:5000 in the browser so that the application is available.